gitbugr/supaorm/README.md

 This makes using forms much easier, allowing you to nest your data like an ODM in line with relations.

 Warning: This is more of a concept than a finished library.
+It works, but I think there could be a better approach

-## Table Structure Setup
+### Table Structure Setup

 ```js
 import {TABLE_TYPES} from "../createInsertOrUpdateFunction";